-One of the recurring questions from last weekend’s European Software Conference was how to draw the line between legitimate and dangerous SEO.
+One of the recurring SEO questions is how to draw the line between legitimate and dangerous SEO.

 Interestingly a common pattern tends to emerge.